On non-freeness of groups generated by two parabolic matrices with rational parameters: limit points and the orbit test

 \section{The orbit test and the corresponding modulo homomorphism}

 We devote this section to giving several results obtained from the orbit test, Proposition \ref{Orbit_Test}, and the corresponding modulo homomorphism.
-Throughout this section, we assume that $p$ is a prime number.
-Then for a coprime pair $(p,q)$, recall that the map induces a surjective group homomorphism and this map is called the corresponding modulo homomorphism.
+Throughout this section, we assume that $p,q$ are integers with $p \neq 0$ and $\gcd(p,q)=1$.
+Then the map induces a group homomorphism and this map is called the corresponding modulo homomorphism.
 As a first application, we show that the converse of the orbit test (Proposition \ref{Orbit_Test}) is false.
 Using a similar technique, we characterize when $G_\alpha$ contains special types of matrices, such as $-I$ and hollow matrices.